strong-type-systems/libregraphicsmeeting/current/2025/news/2025-05-09_0001-call-for-acts-for-the-closing-night-party.md

 The party will be at [Desi](https://desi-nbg.de/) it's a great venue with a strong reputation for hosting diverse cultural events and a welcoming atmosphere.
-To the **Artists, DJs, Live-Acts, Visual Artists and Bands** from our community, **can we make this evening memorable?**
+To the **Artists, DJs, Live Acts, Visual Artists, and Bands** from our community, **can we make this evening memorable?**

 Please [Contact]({{rootPath}}/contact) us.
 Depending on the feedback and